coniferprod/k5ktool/README.md

 For reasons I have actually forgotten, I made the decision to go back to C# for the fifth and final interation.
-I think it may have had something to do with the desire to run this utility in Windows, and hopefully develop a GUI for a K5000 patch editor for Windows 10 using UWP.
+I think it may have had something to do with the desire to run this utility in Windows, and hopefully develop a GUI for a K5000 patch editor for Windows 10 as a UWP application